Sciance-Inc/statisfactory/readme.md

 ```

 #### One does not simply dispatch arguments
 * By default, a parameter dispatched while calling a pipeline is dispatched to all `Crafts` in a pipeline.
 Such a parameter is named a `shared` parameter.
-Parameters can be namespaced using thhe name of the Craft.
+Parameters can be namespaced using the name of the Craft.
 * Namespaced parameters have an higher precedence over shared ones.